Abstract comparison of a simple static website build and an editable content management system workflow on a dark Intelixa-style interface

 • Why it matters: the wrong model becomes "we are scared to touch the site" or the opposite: too many ad-hoc edits with no one checking quality.

-• WordPress (and similar) are tools, not magic: they need updates and a sensible back-up and login plan.
+• CMS platforms and website builders are tools, not magic.
+They still need updates, ownership, access control and a sensible back-up plan.

 More static (fewer moving admin parts)